R2RGEN: Real-to-Real 3D Data Generation for Spatially Generalized Manipulation: Introduction

 To reduce redundant human effort on ensuring spatial generalization, MimicGen~\cite{jiang2024dexmimicgen} and follow-up works~\cite{hoque2024intervengen,garrett2024skillmimicgen,jiang2024dexmimicgen} replace the tedious relocate-and-recollect data collection procedure with automatic demonstration generation.
 These methods only require a few human-collected data, based on which they augment object configurations and apply transformation and interpolation to generate diverse trajectories with different motion patterns.
 Though achieving satisfactory performance in sumulation, these methods require on-robot rollouts to collect real-world observation-action pair, which takes much more time and relies on human supervision.
 Recently, DemoGen~\cite{xue2025demogen} introduces a 3D-based data generation method that builds on point-cloud input policy~\cite{ze20243d}.
 By operating directly in the 3D domain, the approach augments object point clouds to synthesize varied trajectories along with their corresponding visual observations.
 This pipeline is simulator- and rendering-free, thus being very efficient and avoiding sim-to-real gap.
-However, DemoGen exhibits several critical limitations that restrict its practical use: (1) It focuses on fixed-base setting, so viewpoint change is not taken into consideration; (2) it imposes strong assumption on input data, where the pointcloud of environment should be cropped, up to 2 objects are supported, and each skill must involve only one target object; (3) it suffers from visual mismatch problem, i.e., large augmentation leads to incomplete pointcloud observation.
-Due to these constraints, DemoGen does not fully achieve practical real-to-real generation and remains limited in handling mobile manipulation and diverse task configurations.
+However, DemoGen suffers from several critical limitations that restrict its broader applicability: (1) it is restricted to a fixed base and exterior camera, thus unable to handle viewpoint changes or wrist-camera setup; (2) it imposes strong assumption on input data, where the pointcloud of environment should be cropped, limited number of objects are supported, and each skill must involve only one target object; (3) it suffers from visual mismatch problem, i.e., large augmentation leads to incomplete pointcloud observation.
+Due to these constraints, DemoGen does not fully achieve practical real-to-real generation and remains limited in handling diverse task settings.